mattmassicotte/CrossHostAWS/README.md

-# SocialServerLambda
+# CrossHostAWS

-Host [SocialServer](https://github.com/mattmassicotte/SocialServer) on AWS Lambda.
+Host [CrossHost](https://github.com/mattmassicotte/CrossHost) on AWS Lambda.

 My current hope is to use S3 and Keyspaces if I can pull it off, falling back to Dynamo if I cannot.